tskare/adc24-demos/README.md

-# ADC24 Demo: Frontend Strategies for WebUI
+# ADC24 References and Demo: Frontend Strategies for WebUI

 ## Resources